 Don’t equate the marks we give/gave you on tests and classwork as love.
 That stuff is about our job to teach and your job to learn.
 Some days we fail(ed) you, and some days you fail(ed) us.

-But when tears are split on the staff room floor because we know that you are living hard things?
+But when tears are spilt on the staff room floor because we know that you are living hard things?
 When we reach out with a smile and words of encouragement?
 When we let you hang out in our classrooms because we know you need a safe place to be?
 When we drop everything to hear your stories as you come back to visit after launching off to universities and colleges and jobs and adulting stuff?

 That’s about love.
 We are here for you.
 In spite of our own imperfect and messy lives.